Srijan0902/site/README.md

 If you happen to run into issues with setup, please don't hesitate to open an issue!

 If you're looking to contribute or play around with the code, take a look at [the wiki][2] or the [`docs` directory](docs).
 If you're looking for things to do, check out [our issues][3].
+##I hope you can help by commenting to improve our website

 [1]: https://pythondiscord.com
 [2]: https://pythondiscord.com/pages/contributing/site/